Wednesday, November 26, 2025

 Thursday, July 17, 2025

-Aba Tundup Tsering le, now in his 90s, Serlupa family, Hanupata.
+Tundup Tsering, now in his 90s, Serlupa family, Hanupata.

-Aba Tundup Tsering le, now in his 90s and belonging to the Serlupa family, is the oldest living resident of Hanupata.
+Tundup Tsering, now in his 90s and belonging to the Serlupa family, is the oldest living resident of Hanupata.
 The village has six Tongpas (families): Khangchenpa, Zhingjukpa, Yokmapa, Ikupa, Serlupa, and Marlapa.

 In earlier times, the village was part of Wanla and shared a common headman, known as a Goba.
 It has now been over a decade since Hanupata, along with few small villages has had a separate Goba of its own.